Welcome to ClearView Baptist Church

 Section 4.
 Women’s Ministry

-The Women’s Ministry is led by a volunteer director and includes additional volunteer leaders as needed.
-The tasks of women’s ministry include the following: involve women in Bible study, challenge women to greater involvement in the church, provide serving opportunities in the community and offer special events for women during the year.
+The tasks of women’s ministry include the following: involve women in Bible study, challenge women to greater involvement in the Church, provide serving opportunities in the community and offer special events for women during the year.

 Section 5.
 Men’s Ministry

-The Men’s Ministry is led by a volunteer director and includes additional volunteer leaders as needed.
-The tasks of men’s ministry include the following: involve men in Bible study and accountability groups, challenge men to greater involvement in the church, provide serving opportunities in the community and offer special events for men during the year.
+The tasks of men’s ministry include the following: involve men in Bible study and accountability groups, challenge men to greater involvement in the Church, provide serving opportunities in the community and offer special events for men during the year.

 Section 6.
 Church Media Library Service